FindMySchool LogoFindMySchool

 The school does not have a fixed catchment map.
 Places are allocated based on distance from the school.
 In 2024, the school was oversubscribed with 1.3 applications per place.
 Families living in the Comberton area and central Kidderminster are typically closest, but distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 The Sixth Form is based at the Hill Grove Site.
-It offers a wide range of A-level and vocational qualifications.
-In 2024, the Sixth Form achieved a 100% success rate for Oxbridge applicants, with three students securing places at Oxford or Cambridge.
+It includes A-level and vocational qualifications.
+In the 2025 A-level data, 40% of grades were A*-B and 10% were A or A*.

 The school follows a specific teaching philosophy where the focus is on students acquiring a deep body of knowledge.
 Lessons are teacher-led (Direct Instruction), and students use "Knowledge Organisers" to learn core facts.
 This approach is designed to help students retain information in their long-term memory.